janjiralakirankumar/TerraformEssentials/README.md

 ```
 terraform destroy
 ```
-## Lab 3 : Using Output Feature
+## Lab-3 : Using Output Feature

-#### Task 1: Using output feature of Terraform to get the IP Address of EC2 Instance
+#### Task-1: Using output feature of Terraform to get the IP Address of EC2 Instance
 ```
 cd /home/ubuntu/
 ```